 Airbus A320 family

 The Airbus A320 is the basis for the Airbus single aisle family.
 The aircraft is similar in size and appearance as the Boeing 737, Comac C919 and Irkut MC‑21.
 Here are the key features of the A320 family.
 Firstly it has six cockpit windows.
-Typical is the last side window: the top corner is slightly cut off.
+Typical is the last side window: the top rear corner is slightly cut off.
 Also the nose is relatively blunt.
 Most versions have winglets, which come in two versions.
 See below for details.
 Finally, the Airbus A320 series have a small dorsal fin, small visible nose landing gear doors when the gear is extended, and the nose gear is slightly tilted forward.

 To differentiate between the different subtypes you have to look at